mrtysn/cv/README.md

   - Visit [{your-username}.github.io/cv](https://mrtysn.github.io/cv/) (where you deployed it)

 - 🖨️ Open the print dialog by hitting `ctrl/cmd + P` on your keyboard or by right clicking the web page
   - 🖊️ Set `margins` to `custom`.
-Set the top padding to `0.19 inches` inches and the rest to `0 inches`.
-This is (unfortunately) necessary to get the text to align properly while dealing with CSS and the browser print dialog
+Manually, set the top and bottom margins to around `0.19 inches` inches and the rest to `0`.
+This is (unfortunately) necessary to get the text to align properly while dealing with CSS and the browser print dialog.
   - 🖌️ Disable `headers and footers`
   - 🧹 Enable `background graphics` so you get that nice accent color
   - 📃 Set `page size` to `A4`